SiennaNetwork/SiennaNetwork/scripts/Deploy.ts.md

 </td><td valign="top">

-Prefixing a command with the following steps enables building and uploading smart contracts from locally hosted sources for Secret Network 1.2.
+Adding `...canBuildAndUpload` to the start of a command enables building and uploading contracts from local sources for Secret Network 1.2.

 The connection variant (mainnet, testnet or devnet) is set via the `FADROMA_CHAIN` enviornment variable.